cstrawberry/predictive-universe/docs/paper/13_experimental_predictions.md

 *Notes:* (i) $N_{\rm fixed}$ uses the Hoeffding‑style bound; (ii) OBF factors assume equal information times; (iii) stopping proportions reflect that OBF spends little $\alpha$ early, so most power accrues at the final look.
 In practice the OBF inflation factor varies mildly with effect size and information timing; 1.05–1.06 is typical for three equal looks (often within 1.03–1.08).

+**Data and Code Availability.** All analysis scripts (including power/sample‑size simulations), anonymized raw data, logs, and time‑stamps (with random seeds) will be made publicly available at a persistent repository; preregistration will link to the repository.

+**Preregistration.** Primary endpoints, inference procedures, stopping rules (including O’Brien–Fleming boundaries), and exclusion criteria will be preregistered (e.g., OSF/AsPredicted).
+Any deviations will be documented.
+The preregistration will include cryptographic hashes of the analysis scripts and frozen environment files to ensure analytical reproducibility.

 **13.7 Compliance with Causal Constraints**